 a.
-Use only weather forecasts, warnings, and advisories issued by a National Weather Service (NWS) office, including Center Weather Service b.
-Use the OUTLOOK section of WSTs to provide information on where convective activity is expected.
-Use the Convective Outlooks (ACUS01 KWNS) to extract pertinent forecast information regarding the convective activity.
+Use only weather forecasts, warnings, and advisories issued by a National Weather Service (NWS) office, including Center Weather Service

 Units (CWSUs), the U.S. military, foreign governments, or graphics systems owned/leased by the FAA or provided through a FAA-contracted service provider.